svchandramohan/WhatTheHack/044-AzurePurview/Student/Challenge6.md

 ## Success Criteria
 - Register Azure Data Factory in Azure Purview Studio.
-- Create a pipeline in which you will copy data from Azure SQL Database to Azure Datalake (tables: InvoiceLines and Invoices)
+- Create a pipeline in which you will copy data from Azure SQL Database to Azure DataLake storage (tables: InvoiceLines and Invoices)
 - Understand limitations of Linage feature
 - Confirm that you can see data lineage between assets.